-- 'Nature in the neighbourhood' Action Plan developed in consultation with reference group by the end of Year 1 - 500 households in Yarra participating in a 'nature in the neighbourhood' initiative by end of Year 3. - One streetscape initiative implemented by the end of Year 3 that aims to introduce nature-focussed elements into a neighbourhood, resulting in wellbeing and community benefits.
+- 'Nature in the neighbourhood' Action Plan developed in consultation with reference group by the end of Year 1. - 500 households in Yarra participating in a 'nature in the neighbourhood' initiative by end of Year 3. - One streetscape initiative implemented by the end of Year 3 that aims to introduce naturefocussed elements into a neighbourhood, resulting in wellbeing and community benefits.

 The City of Yarra has a diverse community and an equally diverse urban matrix.
-All areas are seeing significant change and in general trajectories are for more population and higher density living.
+All areas are seeing significant amounts of change and in general trajectories are for more population and higher density living.
 The Open Space Strategy has identified that based on these trajectories, there is a need for increased access to open space to address a variety of needs including contact with natural areas.
-As well as the creation of greener, more natural areas in the public realm, there are opportunities that council can support to increase nature and natural areas in the private realm, and within streetscapes and other community spaces that make up the various neighbourhoods within Yarra.
+As well as the creation of greener, more natural areas in the public realm; there are opportunities that council can support to increase nature and natural areas in the private realm, and within streetscapes and other community spaces that make up the various neighbourhoods within Yarra.

-Dr Sarah Bekessy, a Professor of Design and Social Context at RMIT, encouraged Melbourne to think big during Sustainable Design Week 2019 and take on board ideas that could see the greater Melbourne region follow in the footsteps of London, in declaring itself a national park city.
-Dr Bekessy said "It's about rewilding the very urban fabric, using streetscapes and roundabouts and green walls and green roofs and courtyards in the city, school yards ... [and] having core areas of green, where you can have connected pathways for native plants and animals to exist and to come back into the city".

-Ideas that could see Dr Bekessy's vision achieved would include a suite of activities on private and public land with objectives including:
+Dr Sarah Bekessy, a Professor of Design and Social Context at RMIT, encouraged Melbourne to think big during Sustainable Design week, 2019 and take on board ideas that could see the greater Melbourne region follow in the footsteps of London, in declaring itself a national park city.
+Ideas that could see this achieved would include a suite of activities on private and public land with objectives including:

-- increasing the canopy cover of Melbourne by 20 per cent over the next ten years, - creating habitat in Melbourne's private and public spaces for 10 native species, and literally bring them back into the city. - ensuring that every single resident of Melbourne has within 200 metres, a rich biodiversity experience.
+- Increase the canopy cover of Melbourne by 20 per cent in the next ten years. - Create habitat in Melbourne's private and public spaces for 10 native species, and literally bring them back into the city. - Ensure that every single resident of Melbourne has within 200 metres, a rich biodiversity experience.